 Incomplete Setup and Fragmented Channels

 Many teams connect one email address and stop there.
-Chat, social media, and contact forms remain disconnected.
+Chat, social media, and contact forms remain disconnected instead of benefiting from streamlined support with ticket automation.
 This partial setup means support costs stay high and customers still face fragmented communication.

 Create a gradual expansion plan.
-Week 1 connects primary support email.
+Week 1 connects primary support email using a streamlined email-to-ticket system.
 Week 2 adds the website contact form.
 Week 3 enables live chat.
 Week 4 integrates one social channel like Twitter or Facebook.

 This pace keeps things manageable.
 The team adapts to each channel before adding more complexity.
-Full channel coverage lets you see the real value of a centralized helpdesk.
+Full channel coverage lets you see the real value of a centralized ticketing software for better customer support.
 Customers can find answers and get help regardless of where they reach out.

 Lack of Training and Documentation for Internal Teams